Health Insurance

 Actions

-Status: In 2024 the NAIC continues to provide nonpartisan expertise to the U.S. Congress and the federal government, particularly on equity considerations and the differential impact on underserved populations.
-The NAIC's committees continue their work to develop model policies and highlight best practices on healthcare cost control, including reviewing long-term care insurance (LTCI) premiums, regulating pharmacy benefit managers, monitoring telehealth, and educating consumers on health insurance and their coverage options.
+Actions: The NAIC continues to provide nonpartisan expertise to state regulators as well as the U.S. Congress and the federal government on health insurance regulation, particularly with respect to plans that are subject to shared state and federal regulation.
+The NAIC's committees continue their work to develop model policies and highlight best practices on healthcare cost control, market regulation, and consumer protection.
+NAIC’s work includes monitoring changes to prior authorization, assessing mental health parity compliance efforts, reviewing long-term care insurance (LTCI), supporting regulation of pharmacy benefit managers, and educating consumers on health insurance and their coverage options.

-The NAIC's Improper Marketing of Health Plans (D) Working Group focuses on addressing issues related to the marketing practices of health plans that are not fully regulated under the Affordable Care Act.
-This includes Association Health Plans (AHPs) and Short-Term Limited Duration (STLD) plans.
-The group works closely with the (B) Committee to ensure consumer protection, with a particular emphasis on underserved populations and promoting equitable health coverage.
+The NAIC's Improper Marketing of Health Insurance (D) Working Group focuses on addressing the improper marketing of health plans and health insurance products, including coordination with state insurance regulators at the state and federal levels to support monitoring, provide assistance and guidance, and coordinate appropriate enforcement actions as needed.
+The group works closely with the (B) Committee to ensure consumer protection.
 Their efforts align with the broader NAIC strategy to develop model policies, enhance transparency, and improve consumer understanding of health insurance options, especially in light of rising healthcare costs and the complexities of health insurance regulation.

 Meetings